 Describe whether and how personal residential time element flood vulnerability functions take into consideration the damage to local and regional infrastructure, or personal residential time element vulnerability resulting from a governmental mandate associated with flood events (e.g., evacuation and re-entry mandates).

-Describe the assumptions, data, methods, and processes used to develop personal residential time element flood vulnerability functions for
+Describe the assumptions, data, methods, and processes used to develop personal residential time element flood vulnerability functions when:

-unknown personal residential construction types and for when some primary building characteristics are unknown.
+personal residential construction types are unknown,

+one or more primary building characteristics are unknown, or

+building input characteristics are conflicting.

 Audit